 Moreover, the Five boasts full Shimano XTR components, with a 1×12 drivetrain.
 It rolls on Stans Flow Mk3 wheels and Maxxis Minion DHF 2.3″/2.4″ tires.
 The brakes, of course, are also Shimano XTR.
 This setup will provide you with the most stability and control you can wish for on the trails.

 It is ideal for versatile trail riders who want a do-it-all bike that can descend fast and climb with unprecedented power.

 RRP from £1,850 (approx. $2,330)

 If you are looking for the best of the best mountain bike when it comes to Orange hardtail bikes, then the P7 is the one you should be looking for.
-This bike has an unusual geometry which comes with a 27.5″ wheels, a longer top tube than usual and a slack head tube angle of 65°.
+This bike has an unusual geometry that comes with a 27.5″ wheels, a longer top tube than usual, and a slack head tube angle of 65°.
 This makes handling a breeze, so P7 behaves like no other bike when the going gets tough.